SuperArbor/batchcap/README.md

 *-g / --height* (type: integer, default: 270): The height of each captured image (in pixels).

 *-t / --tile* (type: string, default value: "5x4"): Shape of the tile made up from the captured images with format "cxr" where c stands for columns and r stands for rows.
+"1x1" is not allowed.

 *-s / --seek* (type: float, default: 0): Time of the first capture (in seconds).

 *-i / --timestamp* (store true): Whether or not show present timestamp on captures.
 This option needs no parameters.
-To opt out overwriting, just ommit this argument.
+To opt out overwriting, just omit this argument.

 *-o / --overwrite* (store true): Whether or not overwrite the existing files.
 This option needs no parameters.
-To opt out overwriting, just ommit this argument.
+To opt out overwriting, just omit this argument.

 *-f / --format* (type: str, default: "png"): Output format.
 Should be one of the image file extensions, i.e. png, bmp, jpg and so forth.